 GCDD is also the legislative lead for the Georgia Inclusive Postsecondary Education Consortium (GAIPSEC).
 The Georgia Inclusive Postsecondary Education Consortium (GAIPSEC) seeks to create opportunities for students who have historically not had access to post-secondary educational opportunities.
 The consortium works with members of diverse communities to help higher education institutions implement programs that extend the dream of higher education to young people with intellectual and developmental disabilities.

-The following institutions in Georgia welcome students with intellectual and developmental disabilities:
+The following colleges and universities in Georgia welcome students with intellectual and developmental disabilities: